 If you want buns, make a big batch of keto buns.

 Make snack packs.

-Know what your meals are going to be.
+Know what your meals are going to be like.
 Last minute cooking always falls short of a planned meal.

 Step 6: Get in tune with your body.

 Part of this process will heighten your senses to your own body which is fantastic.
 Your body will tell you when it is in ketosis.

 Rather than just eating at standard times of the day, your body will tell you when it is hungry.
 It will also tell you when it is full or simply wants to skip a meal.